pric/pric/README.md

 # pric

-Generate localhost development certificate in no time.
+Generate private localhost development certificate in no time.

 ## Usage